Inquiry-Based Teaching Tools Available!

 Exactly What Primary Sources Can You Find Here?

 The Connecticut Digital Newspaper Project (CDNP) has begun contributing issues of our state’s newspapers to Chronicling America, a fully keyword searchable online archive of historic newspapers.
 Sponsored by the Library of Congress and the National Endowment for the Humanities, Chronicling America is a fabulous resource for teachers and school librarians anxious to introduce students to primary source research skills such as gathering and evaluating information, analysis, comparison and contrast, critical thinking, and the use of technology (Edsitement).
-The Connecticut Digital Newspaper Project digitized 100,000 pages of Connecticut newspapers from 1909-1922 and is currently digitizing runs of state newspapers from 1880-1908.
+The Connecticut Digital Newspaper Project has digitized 200,000 pages of Connecticut newspapers from 1909-1922 and is currently digitizing runs of state newspapers from 1880-1930.
+That means there are newspapers to use as primary source for the Gilded Age, the Progressive Era, World War I, and opening of the Jazz Age.
+Special topics that can be found include the Connecticut woman suffrage movement, the early 20th century African American civil rights movement, and labor history.